View Current

 Step 2: Connection Impact Assessment (CIA) Application

 If the PCR identifies that there may be connection capacity, the next step is to complete and submit a Connection Impact Assessment (CIA) Application.
+Please refer to Table 2: DER Classification Criteria and Additional Studies to determine whether a CIA is required.

 Payment must be submitted alongside the CIA Application.